sciZer0/7/v/README.md

 <b>About Fundamental Problems of Bitcoin </b>

-Undoubtedly, the creator of Bitcoin, no matter whoever it might be, is or was a genious for many reasons.
+Undoubtedly, the creator of Bitcoin, no matter whoever it might be, is a genious for many reasons.

 But why were all fundamental problems of Bitcoin – including the terrible Gini and extremal inefficiency – predefined?